xmtp/libxmtp/xmtp_mls/README.md

 1. Convert the intent into concrete commit for the current epoch
 1. Publish commit to the network
 1. Sync the state of the group with the network
 1. If no conflicts: Done.
-If there are welcome messages in the `post_commit_data` field, publish them.
    If conflicts: Go back to step 2 and try again (reset the intent's state to `TO_SEND` and clear the `publish_data` and `post_commit_data` fields)

 ### Send a message